-Our Emergency Response Team, formed in late February to address the COVID-19 crisis, meets online daily to make decisions about how to best serve our communities while doing all we can to ensure the safety of all who walk through our doors.
+Our Emergency Response Team, formed in late February to address the COVID-19 crisis, continues to meet regularly to make decisions about how to best serve our communities while doing all we can to ensure the safety of all who walk through our doors.
 But we wouldn’t be able to do any of it without the folks who work on the front lines every day.
 They are the heart and soul of our company, and we are profoundly grateful for their extraordinary efforts the past several weeks.

 On this page we share what we’re doing to minimize the spread of COVID-19, care for our people and other actions we’ve taken in response to the pandemic.
-We’ll continue to make more changes as needed and will post updates each week.
+We’ll continue to make changes and post updates as needed.
 You can also follow our markets on Facebook for developments.
 Thank you for your trust in us.
 We are all in this together, and together we’ll make it through.

 As per Governor Inslee’s orders, effective June 26, 2020, masks will be required when entering public spaces such as stores, offices and restaurants, and outdoors when you cannot maintain a six-foot distance from others.